Yassin Mikari

-Yassin Mikari (ياسين الميكاري; born 9 January 1983) is a Tunisian professional footballer.
+Yassin Mikari (ياسين الميكاري; born 9 January 1983) is a former professional footballer.
+Born in Switzerland, he represented Tunisia at international level.

 Club career

 Mikari re-joined Grasshopper Club Zürich on 21 January 2007 and left for French club Sochaux in the Ligue 1 on 2 January 2009.
 He returned to Switzerland in July 2013 for his former club FC Luzern, signing a three-year deal.
-On 7 July 2014, he joined Tunisian giants Club Africain on a two-year deal.
+On 7 July 2014, he joined Tunisian Club Africain on a two-year deal.

 International career

 Mikari capped for Switzerland U-21 at the 2004 U-21 Euro qualifying stage.
 At the senior level, he was first capped for Tunisia at the 2008 Africa Cup of Nations.
 He also played for Tunisia in the 2010 Africa Cup of Nations in Angola.